-Money has been flooding into short-duration bond investments, with investors searching for more yield than savings accounts or money market funds may offer, or reacting to a fear of rising interest rates.
-Assets in short-term bond and ultrashort bond mutual funds more than quadrupled from 2006 to 2015, growing to more than $400 billion.
+Short-duration bond investments have been popular with investors searching for more yield than savings accounts or money market funds may offer, or reacting to a fear of rising interest rates.

-"Short duration strategies may be appealing in this environment, but even among short duration strategies there are a lot of difference, so you need to choose carefully," says Rob Galusza, manager of Fidelity® Conservative Income Bond Fund (FCONX).
+"Short duration strategies may be appealing in this environment, but even among short-duration funds and ETFs, there are a lot of differences, so you need to choose carefully," says Rob Galusza, manager of Fidelity® Conservative Income Bond Fund (FCONX).

-Choosing the right short duration strategy or fund requires you to understand your own personal investment goals and financial needs, and how duration and credit quality might play out in different market conditions.
+Deciding whether a short-duration strategy makes sense for you, and choosing the right short-duration strategy requires you to understand your own personal investing goals and financial needs, and how duration and credit quality might play out in different market conditions.
 Duration is a measure of interest rate risk.1 (Read: "Duration: Understanding the relationship between bond prices and interest rates.")

 The short-duration universe